Rubio says US is designating 2 more gangs as foreign terrorist groups

 Violence has skyrocketed in Ecuador since the COVID-19 pandemic, as drug traffickers expanded operations in the country and took advantage of the nation’s banana industry.

-The South American country is the world’s largest exporter of bananas, shipping about 6.5 million metric tons (7.2 million tons) a year by sea.
-Traffickers find containers filled with bananas the perfect vehicle to smuggle their product.
+The South American country is the world’s largest exporter of bananas.
+Traffickers find maritime shipping containers filled with the fruit the perfect vehicle to smuggle their product.

-In addition, cartels from Mexico, Colombia and the Balkans have settled in Ecuador because it uses the U.S. dollar and has weak laws and institutions, along with a network of long-established, ruthless gangs that are eager for work.
+In addition, cartels from Mexico, Colombia and the Balkans have settled in Ecuador because it uses the U.S. dollar and has weak laws and institutions, along with a network of long-established, ruthless gangs, including Los Choneros and Los Lobos, that are eager for work.

+The work of Los Choneros, Los Lobos and other similar groups include contract killings, extortion operations and movement and sale of drugs.
+Authorities have blamed them for the unprecedented violence in the country as they fight over drug-trafficking routes to the Pacific and control of territory, including within prisons, where hundreds of inmates have been killed since 2021.

 Ecuador also gained prominence in the global cocaine trade after political changes in Colombia last decade.
 Coca bush fields in Colombia have been moving closer to the border with Ecuador due to the breakup of criminal groups after the 2016 demobilization of the rebel group Revolutionary Armed Forces of Colombia, better known by its Spanish acronym FARC.